ATCutter2/wargameRDRandomChoice/README.md

 ## TODO
-- [ ] Sometimes it crashes i do not know why Is in loading elligble factions
 - [ ] Make exclude list
 - [ ] Gui for easier execution
+- [ ] allow for more than 2 players
+- [ ] find out how to open guy by doubleclicking on file